Wednesday, April 30, 2014

 Protests, pleas and cries of innocence

 Tucker was the first woman to be executed in Texas since the civil war.
-Protesters and her discovery of God was not enough to save her from her appointment with death.
+Her proclaimed of discovery of God was not enough to save her from her appointment with death.

 The court and jurors said the woman was a credible, believable eyewitness.
 They did not find Graham's witnesses believable or credible.
 Due to the protests and doubts raised in the case, Graham escaped execution a few minutes after the 6 p.m. deadline.
 The Board of Pardons and Paroles had received a barrage of new information regarding Graham's case.
 Board members took a few hours to review the information, searching for new evidence.
 They concluded there was nothing new to consider.
 Graham was executed at 8:15 p.m.